The California Lottery: A Complete Guide for 2026

 California has produced some of the biggest lottery wins in US history thanks to the size of the state’s population and ticket sales.
 Here are some of the biggest moments.

-The largest single winning lottery ticket in US history was sold in California.
-A $2.04 billion Powerball ticket was sold at Joe’s Service Center in Altadena in November 2022.
-The winner, Edwin Castro, claimed the prize as a single payment of approximately $997 million before taxes.
-That win remains the all-time record for any individual lottery prize anywhere.
+| $2.04 billion | Powerball | Nov 2022 | Sold at Joe’s Service Center in Altadena.
+Winner Edwin Castro took a single payment of about $997 million before taxes.
+The all-time record for any individual lottery prize anywhere. |

-For state-specific games, the SuperLotto Plus record stands at $193 million from a March 2002 drawing, when the prize was split between three winning tickets.
+California has produced multiple Powerball and Mega Millions wins over $1 billion since joining those games.
+These mega-jackpots are increasingly common as both games have evolved their pricing and matrix structures over the years.
+For state-specific games, the SuperLotto Plus record stands at $193 million from a March 2002 drawing.
 The SuperLotto Plus jackpot has approached this level a few times since but has not exceeded it.

 Taxes on California Lottery Winnings